lsimediasarl/OpenTileServerDebian/README.md

 After searching an easy way to install a tile server, we found the project [OpenTileServer](https://github.com/AcuGIS/OpenTileServer) which was what we needed.
-The script was writen for Ubuntu but sadly not compatilbie with our main deployed distribution, namely Debian, so we decided to write our own script.
+The script was writen for Ubuntu but sadly not compatible with our main used distribution, namely Debian, so we decided to write our own script.

-As Debian has default package for the mapnik style and rendering/serving tiles, the script is more simplier than the Ubuntu version
+As Debian has default packages for the mapnik style and rendering/serving tiles, the script is more simplier than the Ubuntu version

-The uses tools are
+The used tools are

     -Tilestache
     -Default mapnik style